rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

 git push
 ```

-8. Back on Jenkins we should now see the pipeline running.
+8. Back on Jenkins we should now see the pipeline is running.
 If you swap to the Blue Ocean view, you get a lovely graph of what it looks like in execution.

 ![jenkins-blue-ocean](./images/jenkins-blue-ocean.png)